chrisnoonan98675/site/_drafts/xl-test/concept/understanding-xl-test-architecture.markdown

 ### Event repository interface

 The events in the repository can be accessed through a uniform interface.
-This interface is described in an @@API.
+This interface is described in an API.

 ## XL Test and plugins